Skitzzy/deCanvas/README.md

 h x w grid of pixels

-store each pixel on chain ( mapping : uint -> uint )
+use solidity events as storage for pixels, creating a chain of update transactions to the canvas

-1: function to verify unique personhood (use worldcoin)
+1: function to verify unique personhood (use worldcoin), login using metamask or walletconnect

 2: function to update 1 pixel (input uint, uint, update storage) [require unique person, not voted yet]

-3: function to generate NFT of final image (stop ability to update after x hours)
+3: function to generate NFT of final image (automatically upload to IPFS and generate new ERC721 with return token URI)

 4: function to auction final NFT